Skip to main content

 Configuration

 You configure connectors either in the Flow web app, or by directly editing the Flow specification file.
 See connectors to learn more about using connectors.
-The values and specification sample below provide configuration details specific to the Firestore source connector.
+The values and specification sample below provide configuration details specific to the MongoDB source connector.

 Properties